Case Study: Redesign and Migration

 Team Members Trained

-• SYWIWYG Training to Hasten Migration and Help Update Website
+• WYSIWYG Training to Hasten Migration and Help Update Website

 • Yoast SEO Plugin Training to Assure High-level SEO, Social Media Performance, and Inclusive Readability